 Just about every religion in the world has an evil side.
 That's because almost every religion adheres to strict principles, and proclaims itself to be the absolute truth.
 In doing so, it positions itself against the rest of the world, and it encourages its adherents to be intolerant and prejudiced.
 Islam may have its Jihadis, but Christianity had its inquisitors and crusaders.

-My best friend from childhood is now a Christian minister who believes that I will go to Hell because I am not a born-again Christian.
-He is a person with naturally good and generous instincts, but over the years he has repeatedly repressed those instincts because they conflicted with scripture (scripture as he interprets it).
+My best friend from childhood is now a Christian minister who believes that I will go to Hell because I am not a born-again Christian and/or because I am gay.
+He is a person with naturally good and generous instincts, but over the years he has repeatedly repressed those instincts because they conflict with scripture (scripture as he interprets it).
 Repressing his natural instincts in favor of the absolutist principles of his religion is evil.
 In my view, our good instincts may be our most direct communication from God.
 Happily, my friend is not in a position to control my life or dictate my religion.

 Extremism and fanaticism are evil because they always arise from principles.
 Principle itself may be evil, but I'll withhold judgement on that because some principles -- the best principles -- arise from life.
 For example, my statement above that principles should always yield to compassion is a principle in itself, and it is a good one.